NHS racism making doctors 'anxious and depressed'

 9%of doctors have left their jobs because of racism at work

-The BMA report highlights that the problem is particularly acute for those who graduates outside the UK.
+The BMA report highlights that the problem is particularly acute for those who graduate outside the UK.

-Rajat Banerjee, who qualified as a doctor in Kolkata, India, tells the BBC his dream was to come to the UK and work for the NHS: "They said England is heaven for medicine - and I believed it."
+Rajat Banerjee, who qualified as a doctor in Kolkata, India, tells the BBC his dream was to come to the UK and work for the NHS: "They said England is heaven for medicine - and I believed it," he says.

 For Dr Banerjee, the problems started in the late 2000s when a colleague lodged a complaint against him.
 Before long, he says he was facing a referral to the General Medical Council.